Skip to main content

 I mean, what’s better than a cool place to hang out with friends, catch a game, have a holiday or birthday party?
 This wood bar project was actually a mash-up of adulting, enjoying time with friends after the kids go to bed and, their young daughter’s impending birthday party.
 Here’s what you need to know to build a bar at your house.

-How to Build a Bar: Materials
+How to Build a Bar: Tools and Materials

 DIY bar materials don’t need to be exotic to draw friends together, but they probably should be in reasonably decent shape when you buy them.
 So rather than pull 2-bys off the top of the pile, I always dig down a little to the stuff that’s underneath.
 Since they’re always the straightest boards and least forklift-boot-marked-returned-est.